Sealcoating of City streets soon to begin

 - Intersection of MLK Drive and 29th Street

 - Scheduled completion date of January 2020

 - Intersection of Bell Street and Rio Concho Drive

 Motorists should use caution or an alternative route at these intersections:

 - MLK Drive and 29th Street - MLK Drive is currently closed to southbound traffic as construction of the MLK Project continues.

-- Main Street and Pulliam Street was damaged beyond repair in the June 23rd storm.
-This intersection will remain as an All-Way Stop until it can be replaced.
+- The signal at Main and Pulliam streets was damaged beyond repair in the June 23 storm.
+The intersection will remain an all-way stop until it can be replaced.

 A traffic signal at Pecos and Van Buren streets was removed this morning after it was damaged during a car crash.
 The four-way intersection is now controlled by stop signs.
 Replacing the signal may take several weeks.